DeDiamondPro/AQLARP/documentation/src/ch06-01-installing-software.md

 # Installing software
 In this chapter we will go over installing and setting up all software required for AQLARP to work.
 You should already have AQLARP's GitHub repo cloned in your home directory as specified in [chapter 4.1](/ch04-01-raspberry-pi-setup.html#clone-the-github-repo)
 ## Installing ros2
 AQLARP is built using ros2 iron, it might work with later versions but this is untested.
 To install ros2 iron you can follow [their installation instructions](https://docs.ros.org/en/iron/Installation/Ubuntu-Install-Debians.html).
-After installing ros2 you must also install colcon, this is ros2's build system.
+After installing ros2 you must also install colcon, which is ros2's build system.
 To do this run the command below.
 ```console
 $ sudo apt install python3-colcon-common-extensions
 ```
 ## Sourcing ros2 automatically
-To use ros2 you must source it every time, this can be annoying.
+To use ros2 you must source it every time, which can be annoying.
 To do this automatically run the following command.
 ```console
 nano ~/.bashrc
 ```